Single Row vs Dual Row Light Bars: What’s the Difference in Australia?

 • Installation should follow ADR guidelines

-Larger dual row bars may require more careful placement to remain compliant.
+Larger dual row bars may require more careful placement to remain compliant within Australian off road accessories Australia regulations.

 👉 Internal reference: